Richard-Rogalski/MetaWorldType/README.md

 This mod doesn't have any world generation of its own, it just defers the generation to other generators depending on world coordinates.

+To use on a server, set the world generator to `MetaWorldType` in the server config.

 ## Config (read)

 When loading into a world using the MetaWorldType, a list of possible generator strings will be spewed into the log.
 For example: